 To allow Development Teams to work with focus and concentration, additional meetings should be aggressively minimized, except for what is necessary to help the team achieve their Sprint Goal.
-The entire purpose of the Scrum events is to offer a clear cadence, rhythm and focus that prevent unnecessary task switching.
+The entire purpose of the Scrum events is to offer a clear cadence, rhythm, and focus that prevents unnecessary task switching.

 “The entire purpose of the Scrum events is to offer a clear cadence, rhythm and focus that prevent unnecessary task switching.”

-In this blog post we’ve busted the myth that in Scrum too much time is spend in meetings.
+In this blog post, we’ve busted the myth that in Scrum too much time is spent in meetings.
 We’ve not only described how time-consuming the Scrum events factually are, but also clarified the purpose and importance.
 After explaining the origins of this myth, we’ve offered some practical tips to prevent or resolve the symptoms.

 What do you think about this myth?
 Do you think in Scrum too much time is spend in meetings?
 What are your lessons learned?

 Want to separate Scrum from the myths?
 Join our Scrum.org Professional Scrum Master & Professional Scrum Master II courses or the Scrum Mythbusters workshop.
 We guarantee a unique, eye-opening experience that is 100% free of PowerPoint, highly interactive and serious-but-fun.
 Or check out the previous episodes here.